nazihous/nmon2pbi/README.md

 If you're familiar with NMON, this script enables you to map UARGS (-T for nmon recording) data (collected once) to TOP data using a special primary/secondary key.
 This lets you display information like PID, command, and %CPU from TOP, alongside the corresponding full command, user, and group from UARGS. you can drill down into specific time intervals to identify processes causing CPU spikes based on PID, PPID, full command, command, or user.Each `UARGSID` is derived from a combination of `PID`, timestamp, and file-specific details, ensuring uniqueness.
 This allows you to connect and filter the `TOP` table based on user arguments (`UARGS`)

+Mapping UARGS to TOP works as follows:
+UARGS Parsing: Each UARGS entry is identified by a unique combination of PID (process ID), timestamp, and file ID.
+This generates a unique hash (UARGSID) for every UARGS entry.
+Mapping: During TOP parsing, each process in TOP (PID) is checked against the PID in the UARGS dictionary.
+If a match is found, the corresponding UARGSID is added to the TOP entry.
+Result: This links detailed UARGS metadata (like full command, user, etc.) to the process-level metrics in TOP, enriching the TOP documents.

 ### FOR MORE
 - you can use nmonchart to make comparison  ,  check : https://nmon.sourceforge.io/pmwiki.php